San Jose shooting victim helped others to safety, family says -- plus what we know about 8 others killed

 Adrian Balleza, 29, was married with a young son, Facebook posts about his death said, according to KPIX-TV.

-Another post called Paul Delacruz Megia, 42, "a ray of sunshine," KPIX reported, and one commenter referred to his "kids and family."
+Another post called Paul Delacruz Megia, 42, "a ray of sunshine," KPIX reported.
+"My heart is broken for your kids and family.
+Rest easy and thank you for the memories," the post read.

 CLICK HERE TO GET THE FOX NEWS APP